by Amy Venzke November 14, 2021 6 min read

 But there are also several factors that distinguish each stroller, like the MINU's wider range of accessories and the TRVL's automatic fold and magnetic harness buckle.

-But if you plan to use a Nuna car seat with your stroller, the savings on the MINU are negated.
-The TRVL doesn't require a car seat adapter, while the Nuna adapter for the MINU adds $50 to the overall price.
+If you plan to use a car seat or bassinet with your stroller, the MINU will cost you at least $25 more.
+The TRVL doesn't require a car seat adapter, while car seat or bassinet adapters for the MINU V2 will add between $25 and $50.

-Those factors won't necessarily make your decision any easier: The weight difference between the two strollers is less than a pound, and they're nearly identical in size.
+Those factors won't necessarily make your decision any easier: The weight difference between the two strollers is one and a half pounds, and they're nearly identical in size.

 The folded dimensions for both the TRVL and MINU slightly exceed the carry-on luggage size limits for major airlines like Delta, United and American, so neither stroller is guaranteed to fit in the overhead bin.
 Both strollers, however, come with a carry bag that makes gate-checking safe and convenient.
 Be sure to check with your airline to understand its stroller policies.

 The TRVL and MINU can be used for the same length of time, until your child reaches 50 pounds.
-While both strollers can be used for a newborn when you attach a car seat (or, for the MINU, the From Birth Kit bassinet), the manufacturers recommend waiting until your baby has gained head and neck strength before using the stroller seat—until 3 months for the MINU or 6 months for the TRVL.
+While both strollers can be used for a newborn when you attach a car seat (or, for the MINU, the UPPAbaby bassinet with updated Mesa adapters), the manufacturers recommend waiting until your baby has gained head and neck strength before using the stroller seat—until 3 months for the MINU or 6 months for the TRVL.

-The canopies on both strollers offer ample coverage and UPF 50+ protection, and the TRVL canopy is also water-repellent.
+The canopies on both strollers offer ample coverage, peekaboo windows, and UPF 50+ protection, plus the TRVL canopy is water-repellent.